Levi477/MyAnimeLog/README.md

 rate animes,
 make their top 10 anime list,
 review anime and
-will find link to watch it free.
+will find link to download it free.